 Butter Potato: Korea’s Popular Rest Stops Snack

 Walnut Cakes (호두과자)

 A beloved Korean traditional snack: bite-sized sponge cakes shaped like walnuts, filled with sweet red bean paste and bits of walnut inside.
-Try them fresh at Cheonan Rest Area, which is famous for its locally sourced Korean walnuts.
+Try them fresh at Cheonan Rest Stop, which is famous for its locally sourced Korean walnuts.
 The soft cake and nutty filling are so comforting, especially on chilly travel days.

+Butter Potato: Korea’s Popular Rest Stops Snack